jhill1/SEPwC/source/Revision_control_4.inc.rst

 .. code-block:: output

-    Cold and dry, but everything is my favourite colour The two moons may be a problem for werewolves
+    Cold and dry, but everything is my favourite colour The two moons may be a problem for satellites
-    But the Mummy will appreciate the lack of humidity
+    But Branston will appreciate the lack of humidity

 .. code-block:: bash
    :caption: |cli|